-COUNT ARTEFACT_TYPE Returns the number of artefacts of a certain type.
-ARTEFACT_TYPE is one of FOLDER , APPLICATION , C_FILE , or other types (or aliases) defined in your model.
-COUNT RULE([ <scope>])</scope> Returns the number of rules.
-You can specify the ruleset to take into account by specifying a scope: → ALL is the entire ruleset for the model, ignoring whether rules are enabled or
+COUNT ARTEFACT\TYPE Returns the number of artefacts of a certain type.
+ARTEFACT\TYPE is one of specifying a scope:

+FOLDER, APPLICATION, C\FILE, or other types (or aliases) defined in your model.

+COUNT RULE([<scope>]) Returns the number of rules.
+You can specify the ruleset to take into account by

-ALL is the entire ruleset for the model, ignoring whether rules are enabled or not
+→ ALL is the entire ruleset for the model, ignoring whether rules are enabled or not

-- → STANDARD is the model ruleset minus the rules that are deactivated by default - → CUSTOMER is the ruleset as configured in the web interface using the Analysis Model Editor - PROJECT (default) is the ruleset as configured by the user when going through the project creation wizard
+- → STANDARD is the model ruleset minus the rules that are deactivated by default - CUSTOMER is the ruleset as configured in the web interface using the Analysis Model Editor - → PROJECT (default) is the ruleset as configured by the user when going through the project creation wizard

 COUNT Returns the number of times a rule is violated (i.e. the number of findings).
-You RULE([<scope>]).OCCURRENtaEs(etstatoop)) for the ruleset to take into account (see RULE above) and also limit the occurrences to a certain status:
+You RULE([<scope>]).OCCURRENGES(Exstatoop)) for the ruleset to take into account (see RULE above) and also limit the occurrences to a certain status: